 Shop til you drop

-No matter what you're shopping needs, London will deliver.
+If you get some rare stag downtime and want to pick up some souvenirs or a present for your other half, no matter what you're shopping needs, London will deliver.
 Oxford Street is the beating heart of city's shopping, home to Selfridges and all off the high street favourites, while Camden is famed for its trendy markets.
 Covent Garden is buzzing with boutiques and independent shops, plus loads of great cocktail bars, perfect for a quick drink to rest your legs.